xxxlol1/pruebaPronto/README.md

 ![image](https://user-images.githubusercontent.com/23411606/135655209-fc367bc7-a2db-4a11-849f-a81fe8c1ec6c.png)

 ## Available users exported in a JSON file
-A JSON file is created showing all available users from 8 a.m. to 5 p.m.
+A JSON file is created showing all available users from 8 a.m. to 5 p.m. in the folder named server
 ![image](https://user-images.githubusercontent.com/23411606/135656360-5e1a82d5-2d42-4017-8eeb-293116c228c8.png)